Chart Color Schemes

 Employment conditions in Herberton face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, accommodation & food services have limited presence at 5.4%, compared to the regional 8.3%.
-Employment opportunities locally appear limited as Census working population is lower than resident population.
-Between September 2024 and September 2025, Herberton's labour force decreased by 1.9% with a 6.4% employment decline, causing unemployment to rise by 4.3 percentage points.
-In contrast, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points.
-State-wide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov-25, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Herberton's employment mix suggests local employment could increase by 5.5% over five years and 12.1% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Employment opportunities appeared limited locally, as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, Herberton's labour force decreased by 1.9%, with employment declining by 6.4%, leading to a 4.3 percentage point unemployment rise.
+In contrast, Rest of Qld saw employment grow by 1.7% and unemployment rise by only 0.3%.
+National employment forecasts from Jobs and Skills Australia projected overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Herberton's industry mix suggested local employment could increase by 5.5% in five years and 12.1% in ten years, though this was a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment